Skonto Hall

-Skonto Hall (also known as Skonto Arena) is an arena in Riga, Latvia.
+Skonto Hall (Skonto halle, also known as Skonto Arena) is an arena in Centrs, Riga, Latvia.
 In the lobby of Skonto there are conference halls, a gym, and an arena with an artificial football field, which also hosts numerous exhibitions and concerts.
 The multi-purpose hall was originally built in 1996 and can accommodate either 2,000 seated spectators or 8,000 standing spectators.
 It is immediately adjacent to Skonto Stadium.